-After a successful modeling and performing career, which included print work for international and national magazines as well as runway, featured dancer at Resorts International, the lead role of Cassie in " A Chorus Line" and performing with Bill Cosby, Ben Vereen, and Gene Kelly, Stina returned to her home town to open her own dance studio.
-From a rented building with a modest amount of students the business has grown over the past 32 years to become the most successful dance studio in Southern New Jersey.
+After a successful modeling and performing career, which included print work for international and national magazines as well as runway, featured dancer at Resorts International, the lead role of Cassie in " A Chorus Line" and performing with Bill Cosby, Ben Vereen, and Gene Kelly, Stina returned to her hometown to open her own dance studio.
+From a rented building with a modest number of students the business has grown over the past 37 years to become the most successful dance studio in Southern New Jersey.
 In 1997 Dancer Magazine a nationally published dance trade magazine named the Jersey Cape Dance and Gymnastics Academy among the top ten dance studios in the country.
-In 2002 again another national dance magazine , Dance Teacher Now claimed the Dance Academy among the top 50 schools in the United States and Canada to "watch out for".
+In 2002 again another national dance magazine, Dance Teacher Now claimed the Dance Academy among the top 50 schools in the United States and Canada to "watch out for".

 The studios competition team over the past 25 years of competing has won numerous national awards and recognition for their outstanding work in all areas of dance.
-Mrs. Smith was honored by yet another national magazine, Dance Magazine when she was given the distinguished Bill Como Award For Excellence for her Holocaust piece "Suffer the Innocence.
-The New Jersey State Commission of Holocaust Education then backed the piece for its school programming .
-The Students in this piece have performed and educated on the horrors of the Holocaust and on the importance of tolerance for tens of thousands of children throughout the state of New Jersey for the the past 8 years.
-Today the video of this award winning piece is still used in classrooms through out the state to educate children on the atrocities of the Holocaust.
+Mrs. Smith was honored by yet another national magazine, Dance Magazine when she was given the distinguished Bill Como Award for Excellence for her Holocaust piece "Suffer the Innocence.
+The New Jersey State Commission of Holocaust Education then backed the piece for its school programming.
+The students in this piece have performed and educated on the horrors of the Holocaust and on the importance of tolerance for tens of thousands of children throughout the state of New Jersey for the past 8 years.
+Today the video of this award-winning piece is still used in classrooms throughout the state to educate children on the atrocities of the Holocaust.

 Kendra started dancing at the age of two and grew up in the dance studio.
 As a teenager, she received many awards and scholarships, including being chosen to study at the Governors School of the Arts.
 After high school and a leaving Jersey Cape Dance as a student, Kendra moved to New York City to pursue a career in dance.
 While in New York she was on scholarship at the Broadway Dance Center where she studied with numerous teachers in all forms of dance.
 After being in New York for less than a year, she was offered a show at the Hilton Casino and several cruise ship contracts.
 Kendra decided to stay in New York and kept training while she awaited the phone call from Disney that she was hoping for.
 That phone call was received and she happily signed a contract with Walt Disney World.
 During her time at Disney she performed in The Beauty and the Beast stage show and The Diamond Horseshoe Revue.
 Kendra has also performed in several live shows and industrials for Toyota, Microsoft, Benjamin Moore, House of Blues, and many others.
 Her dance talents have also been featured on the Regis and Kathy Lee Show and a Disney Christmas Special with Donny Osmond.
 She can also be seen in the blockbuster hit “Catch Me if You Can”.